litestar-org/litestar/docs/usage/responses.rst

 Responses
 =========

-Starlite allows for several ways in which HTTP responses can be specified and handled, each fitting a different use case.
-The base pattern though is straightforward - simply return a value from a route handler function and let Starlite take care of the rest:
+Litestar allows for several ways in which HTTP responses can be specified and handled, each fitting a different use case.
+The base pattern though is straightforward - simply return a value from a route handler function and let Litestar take care of the rest:

 .. code-block:: python

-   from pydantic import BaseModel from starlite import get
+   from pydantic import BaseModel from litestar import get

    class Resource(BaseModel):